 Size of openings (whether lapped, door, or gated) depends on the intended users.
 Agencies such as the local fire department can provide the necessary requirements.
 Unless an appropriate standard plan is available, such openings are designed and detailed for the project.

 When a noise wall is inside the Design Clear Zone, design its horizontal and vertical (ground elevation) alignment as if it were a rigid concrete traffic barrier.
 (See Chapter 1610 for maximum flare rates.)
+See Chapter 1600 for more information about Design Clear Zone.

-Provide a concrete traffic barrier shape at the base of a new noise wall constructed 12 feet or less from the edge of the nearest traffic lane.
-The traffic barrier shape is optional at the base of the new portion when an existing vertical-faced wall is being extended (or the existing wall may be retrofitted for continuity).
-Standard Concrete Barrier Type 4 is recommended for both new and existing walls except when the barrier face can be cast as an integral part of a new wall.
-Design analyses may be considered, but they require approval as prescribed in Chapter 300.
-A design analysis is not required where sidewalk exists in front of the wall or in other situations where the wall face is otherwise inaccessible to traffic.
-For flare rates and approach slopes for concrete barriers, see Chapter 1610, Traffic Barriers.
+Provide a traffic barrier when a new noise wall is constructed within the Design Clear Zone.
+Installation of a traffic barrier is optional for a new wall when an existing wall is being extended (or the existing wall may be retrofitted with a barrier for continuity).
+For flare rates and approach slopes for concrete barriers see Chapter 1610.
+Noise walls that provide a traffic barrier integrated in the design are available; contact HQ Design for more information.

 To designate a standard noise wall, select the appropriate general special provisions (GSPs) and state the standard plan number, type, and foundation type.